Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: RESULTS

 Due to this sky location dependency we draw up two cases.
 The best case, in which the two signals arrive at the detectors from two positions at opposite sides of the line connecting LIGO: Hanford and Virgo.
 This maximises the difference in arrival time between detectors to 54.6 ms, twice the travel time between them.
 This situation should lead to the smallest bias causing overlap region and are the most likely overlapping events to be recognised and separated.

-We also examine the case in which the two signals arrive from the same sky location, but different luminosity distances.
-These signals arrive at a constant separation independent of detector.
-These signals should appear more similar to real signals due to the inter-detector consistency.
+We also examine the case in which the two signals arrive from sky locations inducing time delays consistent across the detector network.
+It is likely that these signals will be more challenging to distinguish from real signals due to the inter-detector consistency.
 It should be noted that these 'worst case scenario' events are more likely than the best case events.
 This is because for the merger times to be consistent across the network the signals can either arrive from the same sky location or come from a location perpendicular to the line of sight between detectors.
 These two scenarios show the extremes of the overlap for detectors based in their current locations.

-\subsubsection{Best Case Scenario}
+\subsubsection{Best case scenario}

 We simulate signals at two sky locations at opposite sides of the line of sight between LIGO: Hanford and Virgo.
 Each signal was created at several time separations, $\Delta t = [-0.1, 0.1]$, as set in the Hanford detector.
 The resulting Virgo time separations are approximately $\Delta t = [-0.155, 0.045]$.
 The time separations in LIGO: Livingston also differ slightly from the Hanford values.